Renault ZOE electric motor, drive and performance

 The ZOE has always felt more suited to town driving, with bigger alternatives like the Leaf feeling a bit more grown-up and more appropriate for the motorway.
 The updated Renault has closed the gap between the two – it now feels more planted and confidence-inspiring at motorway speeds.

 A new, slim-rimmed steering wheel also makes the facelifted ZOE more pleasant to drive than before.
-Ride comfort is good; it bobs about a little over faster undulations and pitches noticeably under braking, but the soft ride is exactly what you want of an easygoing commuter car like this.
+Ride comfort is good, even on UK roads.
+It bobs about a little over faster undulations and pitches noticeably under braking, but the soft ride is exactly what you want of an easygoing commuter car like this.